-In Oregon, and in other wine-producing states, the fall is often a time associated with wine tasting.
+In Oregon, Napa Valley and other wine-producing states, the fall is often a time associated with wine tasting.

 I still love wineries, winemakers and wine country restaurants and hotels.
 Yet today (and yesterday and tomorrow!)
 I choose not to drink!
 Little by little, wineries realize that people like me…like us…have money in our pockets - savings from not spending it on alcohol - and that we can be customers too.
 (At one winery, I bought a boxful of their candles, olive oil and honey).
 Thus, options will expand.

 If you’re looking for expanding options in the non-alcoholic wine category make sure to check out No & Low’s Guide on Non-Alcoholic Wine.